nacho692/pa-dlna-chromecast/README.rst

 they are available on this host and their options, is printed by the command::

   $ pa-dlna --dump-default

-DLNA devices must support HTTP streaming and support HTTP 1.1 as specified by Annex A.1 of the `ConnectionManager:3 Service`_ UPnP specification and especially chunked transfer encoding.

 The UPnP library does not have any external dependency.